capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/cat4.png
    :align: center

-Categories in the Business API Ecosystem can be nested, so you can choose a parent category if you want while creating.
+Categories in the SynchroniCity IoT Data Marketplace can be nested, so you can choose a parent category if you want while creating.

 .. image:: ./images/user/cat5.png
    :align: center